-This immense glacier covered volcano rises over 2000m straight out of the Atlantic Ocean.
-It towers over the great black sand desserts of the South Iceland.
-The mountain is a pyramidal peak, situated in the north-western rim of Oraefajokull glacier.
+Oraefajokull is an immense, glacier covered volcano that rises over 2.000 m (6.562 ft) straight out of the Atlantic Ocean.
+It towers over the great black sand deserts of South Iceland.
+Hvannadalshnjukur is a pyramidal peak situated on the north-western rim of Oraefajokull glacier.

 The peak’s official measurement establishes its height as 2.119,6m (6.921 ft).